quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 keywords: Jobs, Quantum Physics, FPGA, ARTIQ, SINARA
 author-meta: QUARTIQ GmbH
 date: 2017-07-25
+css:
+- /styling.css

 ---

 [![QUARTIQ](/quartiq_small.png)](/)

-QUARTIQ is developing open-source next-generation control systems for Quantum Information experiments and products.
+QUARTIQ is a youg company in Berlin, German developing open-source next-generation control systems for Quantum Information experiments and products.
 Together with our partners worldwide, we are providing the software stack [ARTIQ](https://m-labs.hk/artiq/) and the hardware ecosystem [SINARA](https://github.com/m-labs/sinara) to research labs and industry.

 As a pilot project for the European flagship program on Quantum Technologies, a collaboration of experienced research groups and high-tech industry will develop [opticlock](http://www.opticlock.de/en/info/), a demonstrator of a compact optical clock with a high availability for end-users.